FuelLabs/sway/docs/book/src/testing/unit-testing.md

 }
 ```

 > **Note:** In order for this example to work, the package hosting this contract must declare the package implementing the `MyContract2` ABI as a contract dependency.
-When running the `forc test` command, the IDs of any contracts that are dependencies of the currently tested contract will be displayed.